 The Great Yorkshire Shop, Leeds Corn Exchange, Call Lane, Leeds, West Yorkshire, LS1 7BR.

 Village Bookshop is an indie bookstore nestled in Thornton’s Arcade.
 It’s one of the only shops in Leeds where you can find self-published zines by internationally-acclaimed and emerging artists.
-They also have a curated collection of books on art, fashion and design, so you’ll always find something new.
-If you love a good novel, they also have special editions of classic fiction – and that’s just the first floor.
+They have a curated collection of books on art, fashion and design, so you’ll always find something new, including special editions of classic fiction – and that’s just the first floor.
 Head upstairs to explore their gallery, which showcases the work of emerging artists.

 Village Bookshop, 3 Thorntons Arcade, Leeds, West Yorkshire, LS1 6LQ.